Promoting a Vibrant, Inclusive Workplace

 Being agile is about bringing innovation to life by moving quickly, pushing boundaries, empowering our people and working in new ways.
 To achieve this cultural transformation, it will take all employees being willing to drive new ways of thinking, challenging the status quo and acting boldly.

 In 2018, we created a new structure and teams designed to accelerate our innovation pipeline, continue to maximize our robust core business, and enhance focus, role clarity and speed in decision making.

 We appointed a Chief Growth Officer to pursue strategic and innovative growth priorities apart from our current structure, that are better aligned with our dual strategies of maximizing income from our core tobacco businesses while also growing new income streams.

 We also appointed a Chief Transformation Officer, who also serves as our Chief Inclusion and Diversity Officer, to guide us through transforming our business, culture, and talent.
 Aligning our transformation and diversity and inclusion efforts ensures our focus on people and change is fully integrated into the changes we are undertaking to win in the future.

 Employees want challenging, meaningful work.
 They want to make decisions that matter, while developing their careers.
 We provide these opportunities, including paid internships and diverse assignments designed to stretch capability.

 We recruit people with strong leadership potential.
-Our companies have longstanding recruiting relationships with about 19 universities nationwide.
+Our companies have robust recruiting relationships with several universities nationwide.
 Each year, we offer students paid co-ops or internships and many of these interns begin their careers with Altria after they graduate.
 Our university recruiting is complemented by our efforts to hire experienced employees with demonstrated leadership capabilities.

 We work in highly competitive, regulated industries.
 Our development programs prepare our employees to take on complex business challenges.